Funding opportunity

 • funding opportunities for early or mid-career researchers to deliver research or undertake training

-In your outline application, you must outline how much you are allocating to the flexible funding and your initial plans for using this funding.
-For example, where you know you plan to run a funding opportunity which will use this budget, or where there are particular sectors or places you anticipate developing new partnerships and which might require flexible support, you should indicate these.
+In your application, you must explain how much you are allocating to the flexible funding and your plans for using this funding.
+For example, where you know you plan to run a funding opportunity which will use this budget, or where there are particular sectors or places you anticipate developing new partnerships and which might require flexible support, you should explain these.

 Equality, diversity and inclusion

-We believe that a nuanced, deep consideration of EDI is essential for the success of the Centre and for delivering against the three core objectives.
-It is essential that throughout your outline proposal you clearly demonstrate how you have considered and will address challenges and opportunities related to EDI, how it is built into your proposed work and consortium, how you will continue to consider it through the lifetime of the Centre, and how the Centre will contribute to positive changes in relation to EDI.
+We believe that a nuanced, deep consideration of EDI is essential for the success of the centre and for delivering against the three core objectives.
+It is essential that throughout your application you clearly demonstrate how you have considered and will address challenges and opportunities related to EDI, how it is built into your proposed work and consortium, how you will continue to consider it through the lifetime of the centre, and how the centre will contribute to positive changes in relation to EDI.

 Public engagement